ryanw-mobile/ryanw-mobile/README.md

 - 🔗 LinkedIn: [ryanwmobile](https://www.linkedin.com/in/ryanwmobile/)
 - 💬 Available for chat on Kotlin Slack: [kotlinlang.slack.com](kotlinlang.slack.com)

+&nbsp;

+## Shortcut to the repositories not pinned below

+- [Fused User Preferences](https://github.com/ryanw-mobile/FusedUserPreferences) - Template data source for both SharedPreferences and DataStore implementation
+- [nd940-cap-advanced-android-programming-project](https://github.com/ryanw-mobile/nd940-cap-advanced-android-programming-project) - An Android-Kotlin-MVVM application that provides civic data intended to provide educational opportunities to the U.S. electorate using data provided by the Google Civic Information API.

 <!---
 ryanw-mobile/ryanw-mobile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.